LaurenceW01/plant-database-api/config/GPT files/PHASE2_ADVANCED_INTELLIGENCE.md

 - "Give me a full analysis of my arboretum right location"

 **What it Provides**:
-- Complete location profile with container statistics
+- Location care profile and context
-- **Plant names and detailed container information** for each plant at location
-- Care complexity assessment
-- Optimization opportunities
-- Container compatibility analysis
+- Environmental factors and microclimate data
-- Cross-reference intelligence recommendations
+- Watering strategies and timing recommendations
+- Container placement guidance

+**Note**: This is a streamlined version focusing on core location intelligence.

-### 2. Enhanced Plant Context
+### 2. Enhanced Plant Context (Available)
-**Endpoint**: `GET /api/plants/{plant_id}/context`
+**Endpoint**: `GET /api/plants/get-context/{plant_id}`

 **When to Use**:
 - User asks about a specific plant across all its locations
-- Optimization questions for individual plants
 - Multi-container plant analysis
 - "Give me complete context for my hibiscus"

 **What it Provides**:
+- Plant context with location and container details
-- Full environmental analysis across all plant containers
+- Environmental analysis for each plant container
-- Location-specific care plans for each container
+- Location-specific care considerations
-- Optimization tips for each plant placement
-- Container upgrade recommendations
+- Container and microclimate context

+**Note**: This provides comprehensive plant context within our streamlined schema.

 ### 3. Garden-Wide Intelligence
 **Endpoint**: `GET /api/garden/metadata/enhanced`